 How about sending messages during the work day?
 Brands often make the mistake of sending customers messages that they just can’t take action on during the day.
 Picture this: your customer gets a notification from a streaming service during their 9-5 work day at 3:00pm with a suggestion for a new show.
 They tap on it, and it leads them straight to the watch screen…?!
 That’s not a great use of their time—and could even be enough to make them turn off your notifications.

 Getting the idea here?
 There are a bunch of tricks to make sure that you’re sending customers messages at times that make sense for them, no matter what their schedule looks like.
-Tools like Intelligent Delivery by Braze use AI technology to determine the best time to send messages to users based on when they’re most likely to open your messages.
+Tools like Intelligent Timing by Braze use AI technology to determine the best time to send messages to users based on when they’re most likely to open your messages.
 Have a content or product recommendation that just can’t wait?
 Try using push action buttons with your messages so users can save for later without even having to open your app.
 Now that’s a good use of time and attention.